Astra International

-Astra International is an Indonesian conglomerate controlled by Jardine Matheson.
-It was founded in 1957 by Tjia Kian Tie, Liem Pen Hong with the name of PT.
-Astra International Incorporated.
+Astra International, Tbk is an Indonesian conglomerate controlled by Jardine Cycle & Carriage.
+It was founded in 1957 by Tjia Kian Tie, Liem Pen Hong with the name of PT Astra International Incorporated.

 It is Southeast Asia's largest independent automotive group.
-Operating predominantly in Indonesia, it is a provider of a full range of automobile and motorcycle products in partnerships with companies which include Toyota, Daihatsu, Isuzu, UD Trucks, Peugeot and BMW for automobiles, and Honda for motorcycles.
+Operating predominantly in Indonesia, it is a provider of a full range of automobile and motorcycle products in partnerships with companies which include Toyota, Daihatsu, Isuzu, UD Trucks and BMW for automobiles, and Honda for motorcycles.
 Astra also has a strong presence in the automotive component sector through its subsidiary PT Astra Otoparts Tbk.

 In addition, Astra has interests in financial services; heavy equipment and mining; agribusiness; infrastructure and logistics; and information technology.
 In financial services, Astra's businesses provide financial products and services to support its automotive and heavy equipment sales.
 The group was also involved in retail banking through a stake in PT Bank Permata Tbk until the late 2010s.
 In 2019, Astra invested US$150 million in application-based, on-demand service Gojek.